Academic Advising and Learning Assistance

-The Academic Advising Center, in cooperation with other departments, provides student success workshops on a variety of special topics, including study skills, deciding on a major, overcoming math anxiety and how to read a textbook.
-The staff provides academic support with reference materials, referrals and study assistance to build and refresh knowledge in writing, math, reading and science.
-Staff can also help students discover their interests, abilities and aptitudes using software programs, inventories and other tools and assessments that provide guidance about careers and academic majors.
-These programs are free to UAF students.
+The Academic Advising Center, in cooperation with other departments, provides academic support with reference materials, referrals and study assistance to build and refresh knowledge in writing, math, reading and science.
+Staff can also help students identify their interests, abilities and learning styles using assessments, inventories and other tools that provide guidance about careers and academic majors.
+These programs are free for UAF students.

 Contact the Academic Advising Center by visiting 510 Gruening, calling 907-474-6396, or emailing email@example.com.
 Specific information for students can be found on the Academic Advising Center website.

 Community and Technical College Student Advising and Registration Center

 The Community and Technical College Student Advising and Registration Center provides advising and support for students in A.A. and A.A.S. degree, certificate and specialized training programs to contribute to a successful learning experience and transition to a career.
 Staff recognize the unique concerns of adult and returning students as well as traditional students entering college.
 Academic advisors can help with pre-admission advising, academic assessment, placement, and financial aid information and applications, as well as with choosing a major.

 The center offers academic support through developmental courses, workshops, classroom presentations and one-on-one assistance to help conquer academic hurdles.
 In addition, advising staff provide personalized career advice based on job market information and a student’s personal goals.
 Staff ensure that students have a broad base of support as they plan the move from college to career.

-For more information, contact the Student Advising and Registration Center by visiting the Community and Technical College located at 604 Barnette St., Fairbanks, AK 99701, calling 907-455-2800 or visiting http://www.ctc.uaf.edu/student/.
+For more information, contact the Student Advising and Registration Center by visiting the Community and Technical College located at 604 Barnette St., Fairbanks, AK 99701, calling 907-455-2800 or visiting the Student Advising and Registration Center website.

 Rural Student Services